Lightprotocol/program-examples/counter/anchor/README.md

    npm test
    ```

-The TypeScript tests demonstate client-side interaction compressed accounts using `@lightprotocol/stateless.js` and `@lightprotocol/zk-compression-cli`.
+The TypeScript tests demonstrate client-side interaction with compressed accounts using `@lightprotocol/stateless.js` and `@lightprotocol/zk-compression-cli`.

 `$ light test-validator` spawns the following background processes: